DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 I know that many people who've read this far are thinking, "David, 'play faster' isn't meant literally.
 It's about decisiveness.
 Do whatever you're going to do, but do it quickly."

 If that's the case, that sacrificing the quality of your decisions for the speed you enact them is the path to success, then our data should support it.
-If it's better to leap without looking then we should expect GC's to spend more time on the offense, forsaking the option to fall back and continue considering your options like those Platinum-tier small-brains.
+If it's better to leap without looking then we should expect GCs to spend more time on the offense, forsaking the option to fall back and continue considering your options like those Platinum-tier small-brains.

-The data *does* show GC's spend the most time in the attacking third!
+The data *does* show GCs spend the most time in the attacking third!

 ![Graph](/img/attacking_third.png)